Marian Gorynia

 Marian Gorynia (born 7 October 1956) is a Polish economist and professor.
-He is the rector of the University of Economics in Poznań.
+Between 2008 and 2016, he was the rector of the Poznań University of Economics.

 Biography

 Gorynia was born 7 October 1956 in Dusina, He earned a bachelor of Arts degree in 1980 at the University of Economics in Poznań.
-He is the rector of the University of Economics in Poznań since 2000.
+He was the rector of the University of Economics in Poznań between 2008 and 2016.

 In 2000 he received the title of professor of economics.